Rahufkhan/trendingViralNewsPortal/README.md

 # news-site
-This is news site website I have made for my college first project, if any modifications pull the request I will definitely accept the code.
+This is news portal website I have made for my college first project, if any modifications pull the request I will definitely accept the code.